5afe/safe/specs/replace_browser_extension/01_main.rst

 * `Nothing changed <post_no_change_>`_

-4.13.
 Slow Operating Conditions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Inherits from the `4.1.
-Happy Case`_
+Inherits from the `Happy Case`_

 Preconditions
 +++++++++++++